rominalodolo/JavaBasicsUdemy/README.md

 ## Loops

-- For, WHile, Do while
+- For, While, Do while

 - Initialization: From where the loop starts
 - Condition: Till when it will run